 People make sense of their past by telling stories about it.
 This course focuses on the rich and exciting traditions of literature in India as a way of studying its past, and as a way of studying history itself.
 Some Indian writers, such as Salman Rushdie, Arundhati Roy and Anita Desai, have, in fact, brought India's history to the world through their fiction.
 But what different visions of India do they choose to portray?
 This course will examine their work, but also the work of lesser-known Indian writers and filmmakers, as a way of seeing how Indian intellectuals themselves have defined and described India, on the one hand, and "history," on the other.
 How have these images changed over time?
-Among the recent films we may see are "Earth," "Train to Pakistan," "East Is East," and "Hyderabad Blues."
+Among the recent films we may see are Earth, Train to Pakistan, East Is East, and Hyderabad Blues.
 Each challenges viewers' notions of the past as its characters confront it.
-This counts toward the modern requirement for the major and minor.
 Permission of instructor required.